zowe/docs-site/docs/guides/api-mediation-security.md

 ## Introduction and requirements

-The security of the APIML is done on several levels.
-They are described in following sections.
+The security of the APIML is performed on several levels and are described in following sections.

 ### Transport-level Security

-The data need to be secured during transport this is achieved by using TLS protocol for all connections to APIML services.
-While it is allowed to disable it (e.g. for debugging purposes), the default mode is to have in on.
+Data needs to be secured during transport.
+This is achieved by using the TLS protocol for all connections to APIML services.
+While disabling the TLS protocol is permitted (e.g. for debugging purposes), the default mode is to have it on.

 ### Authentication

-Authentication is a way how an entity - a user or an application (API Client or API Service) can prove that they are what they claim to be.
+Authentication is a way how an entity, whether it be a user (API Client) or an application (API Service), proves its true identity.

-The APIML is using to authentication methods:
+APIML uses two authentication methods:
-- user ID and password (and authentication tokes retrieved by using user ID and password)
+- user ID and password (and authentication tokens retrieved by using the user ID and password)
-    - requests originate from a user
+    - These requests originate from a user.
-    - user ID and password are validated by z/OS security manager and then the token is used to access the API service
+    - The user ID and password are validated by a z/OS security manager and a token is issued that is then used to access the API service.
-- TLS client certificates - for service-only requests
+- TLS client certificates
+    - These certificates are for service-only requests.

 In the future, we would like APIML to support client certificates to access the gateway.

 ### Authorization

-Authorization is a method how access rights of an entity are determined.
+Authorization is a method used to determine access rights of an entity.

-In the APIML, the authorization is done by z/OS security manager ([CA ACF2](https://www.ca.com/us/products/ca-acf2.html), [IBM RACF](https://www.ibm.com/support/knowledgecenter/zosbasics/com.ibm.zos.zsecurity/zsecc_042.htm), [CA Top Secret](https://www.ca.com/us/products/ca-top-secret.html)).
-The authentication token is used as a proof of a valid authentication but authorization checks are always done by the z/OS security manager.
+In the APIML, the authorization is done by the z/OS security manager ([CA ACF2](https://www.ca.com/us/products/ca-acf2.html), [IBM RACF](https://www.ibm.com/support/knowledgecenter/zosbasics/com.ibm.zos.zsecurity/zsecc_042.htm), [CA Top Secret](https://www.ca.com/us/products/ca-top-secret.html)).
+The authentication token is used as proof of valid authentication.
+The authorization checks, however, are always done by the z/OS security manager.

 ### Types of services